 7. Watch for Signs of Depression

 Unmet emotional needs could lead to depression and other mental and emotional health problems.
-If your loved one is struggling with a clinical psychological disorder, professional support may be needed to get them back on their feet.
+If your loved one is struggling with a clinical psychological disorder, Senior psychological support may be needed to get them back on their feet.
 The following are some of the most common signs of depression in older adults:

 - Low mood and low self-esteem